Ivan-Berezin/odin-recipes/README.md

-# odin-recipes
-This is my first project for Odin.
-I will create a recipe book using HTML
+This is the first project I will do as part of my education in The Odin Project.
+I wll create a recipe book using html.